 The fair value of all different classes of Level 2 fixed maturities and short-term investments are estimated by using quoted prices from a third-party valuation service provider to gather, analyze and interpret market information and derive fair values based upon relevant methodologies and assumptions for individual instruments.

-There were no transfers between Level 1, Level 2, or Level 3 during the three and nine months ended September 30, 2023, other than the public and private warrants previously reported as Level 3 except as discussed below.
-There were no transfers between Level 1, Level 2, or Level 3 during the year ended December 31, 2022.
+There were no transfers between Level 1, Level 2, or Level 3 during the three months ended March 31, 2024 and for the year ended December 31, 2023.

 Warrant liability